AnaviTechnology/anavi-docs/anavi-thermometer/anavi-thermometer.md

 ## Assembly

-You can assemble ANAVI Thermometer with your bare hands and a screw driver following the steps below:
+You can assemble ANAVI Thermometer with your bare hands and a screwdriver, following the steps below:

 * Add sensors to your ANAVI Thermometer.
 * Optionally, you may also assemble the simple acrylic case by removing the protective film and mounting screws.